-With the publication of 48 CFR in October 2025, CMMC went live and requirements started entering contracts on November 10, 2025.The standard requires that organizations who handle CUI to achieve CMMC Level 2 Certification, which will require an independent assessment every 3 years by a C3PAO (CMMC Third Party Assessment Organization).
+CMMC is now live & in over 100 contracts.
+It requires that organizations who handle CUI achieve CMMC Level 2 Certification, which will require an independent assessment every 3 years by a C3PAO (CMMC Third Party Assessment Organization).

 The DoD estimates the cost of these CMMC assessments will exceed $100,000, plus the cost of any technology.
 However, our survey of over 2,000 defense contractors revealed that 70% of them budgeted less than that, underscoring a significant gap.